NavIQLabs/visualnav-transformer/README.md

 - `./train/train.py`: training script to train or fine-tune the ViNT model on your custom data.
 - `./train/vint_train/models/`: contains model files for GNM, ViNT, and some baselines.
 - `./train/process_*.py`: scripts to process rosbags or other formats of robot trajectories into training data.
-- `./deployment/src/record_bag.sh`: script to collect a demo trajectory as a ROS bag in the target environment on the robot.
-This trajectory is subsampled to generate a topological graph of the environment.
-- `./deployment/src/create_topomap.sh`: script to convert a ROS bag of a demo trajectory into a topological graph that the robot can use to navigate.
+- `./deployment/launch/create_topomap.launch.py`: script to convert a ROS bag of a demo trajectory into a topological graph that the robot can use to navigate.
-- `./deployment/src/navigate.sh`: script that deploys a trained GNM/ViNT/NoMaD model on the robot to navigate to a desired goal in the generated topological graph.
+- `./deployment/launch/navigation.launch.py`: script that deploys a trained GNM/ViNT/NoMaD model on the robot to navigate to a desired goal in the generated topological graph.
 Please see relevant sections below for configuration settings.
-- `./deployment/src/explore.sh`: script that deploys a trained NoMaD model on the robot to randomly explore its environment.
+- `./deployment/launch/explore.launch.py`: script that deploys a trained NoMaD model on the robot to randomly explore its environment.
 Please see relevant sections below for configuration settings.

 ## Train